 - Always use a lift bucket

-- Never use the machine while standing on a ladder or in a tree
+- Never work on a ladder or in a tree

-- Never work on an insecure support
+- Never use the machine in unsteady locations

-- Never work above shoulder height
+- Never cut above shoulder height

-- Never use the machine with just one hand
+- Never use the machine with one hand

-Begin cutting with the saw at full throttle and engage the spiked bumper firmly in the wood, and then continue cutting.
+Begin cutting with the saw at full throttle and engage the bumper spike - then saw.

-Never work without the spiked bumper because the saw may pull you forwards and off balance.
-Always hold the spiked bumper securely against the tree or limb.
+Never use the chain saw without the bumper spike, the saw may pull you forward suddenly.
+Always engage the bumper spike securely.

 At the end of the cut, the chain saw is no longer supported by the cutting attachment in the cut.
 The chain saw's weight must be borne by the user - risk of loss of control!